 Chris trained in archaeology, history and historical geography.
 His PhD (2001) was about the recent history of communities and landscapes in the Scottish Highlands, and he continues to research people’s changing relationships with their land and places.
 Chris has worked in heritage for twenty years.
 He worked for government, in commercial practice and in academia before becoming a founding director of Inherit in January 2017.
 He has a depth of knowledge concerning heritage and landscape policy, the ways they are implemented in practice and the impacts they have on people’s lives.
-He has a track record of research in these areas and a particular interest in matters of ethics and justice concerning people and their relationships with heritage, land and landscape.
+He has a particular interest in heritage and rural development, and in matters of ethics and justice concerning people and their relationships with heritage, land and landscape.

 Who we work with

 We work with a broad range of communities, charities and NGOs, public bodies and experts.
 Our recent and current partners include: